Tapping Into Tech: An Inside Look With Google Cloud’s Carrie Tharp

 CGT: What are some of the emerging technologies that you think will bring about the most change in the next 5-10 years?

 Retail is a people business.
 Even with e-commerce, every interaction is a two-way street between the customer and a retailer.
 Over the next decade, artificial intelligence and machine learning will play a larger role in helping retailers maximize the time and talents of their workforce.
-In fact, we think AI/ML is such a critical area, that Google invests more than 21 million people hours in Google AI research annually.
+In fact, we think AI/ML is such a critical area, that Google has invested millions of people hours in Google AI research.

 One area where AI will have exponential impact is as a human force-multiplier, helping retailers maximize the time and talents of their employees.
 Lots of great AI is about taking away drudgery and enabling people to do more creative work.
 Google Cloud’s Contact Center AI, for example, helps customers get their basic questions answered quickly, and connects them to people for more complex tasks, and then helps provide associates with the information they need to do their jobs.